Collection Name | Read | Write |

 insert

 .
-The body contains the new issue. - The Sequin Proxy writes the new issue to the
+The body contains the new issue.issue

-table in your Sequin database. - Your Postgres client returns successfully.
+table in your Sequin database.id

 column and all foreign key columns (e.g. the repository_id